 What Happens After Catheter Ablation?

 You may have to stay in the hospital overnight after your ablation so your doctor and nurses can keep an eye on you while you recover.
-You may need to rest in bed about 6 to 8 hours after your ablation.
+You’ll probably rest in bed about 6 to 8 hours after the procedure.
 Some people leave the hospital the same day.
-Most people leave the hospital the next morning.
+Most people go home the next morning.

 - You may need to nap more than usual for a few days as you recover.

-It can take several weeks for the work done during your procedure to turn into scar tissue.
-So you may not have a normal heartbeat until the scar tissue forms.
-Your AFib may seem the same or worse until then.
-You may need to take blood thinners for 3 months after your ablation.
-You may get antacids or anti-inflammatory drugs, too.
-Sometimes the procedure may need to be repeated in order for it to be successful.
-Your doctor will check your heart rhythm in the days and weeks after your procedure to see if that’s something you’ll need.
+- It can take several weeks for the work done during your procedure to turn into scar tissue.
+You might not have a normal heartbeat until the scar tissue forms.
+Your heart arrhythmia could seem the same or worse until then.

 Don’t lift, push, or pull any objects heavier than 10 pounds for about a week after your ablation.
 That means not doing things like mowing the lawn.

 - You can take a shower, but for the first 5 days don’t use very hot water or soak in the bath.
-Just gently pat dry near your wound.
+Gently pat dry near your wound.

-If you notice any signs of infection of your wound sites, such as a fever, redness, heat, or swelling, call your doctor.
+- If you notice any signs of infection of your wound sites, such as a fever, redness, heat, or swelling, call your doctor.

 What Are the Risks?